libero/walking-skeleton/events/schema.md

 Can be used to track events across services, grouping them by the kind of session that originated them or the data type they refer to.
 Could be an article run during ingestion, or a journal page creating a profile.

-Represents an array of dictionaries, each following the format of `aggregate`.
+Represents an array of dictionaries, each following the format of `entity`.

 Services should normally add correlation ids from events they have triggered them to the new events being produced.